Welcome to HorizonVU Sound and Movement

 Phil Cartwright is an American citizen raised in the Chicago area.
 A Ph.D. in economics, he has thirty years of successful academic as well as commercial and consulting experience.
-Phil's passion for music and dance has lead him to intense study of music theory, composition and music technology at the Berklee College of Music.
-He is Visiting Researcher, Centre for Performance Science, Royal College of Music, London with research interests in artist profiling and the nexus between classical music and dance.
-His memberships include the Royal Music Association, the American Musicological Society, the Society for Dance Research and the London Cello Society.
+Phil's passion for the performing arts, especially music and dance has led him to intense study of music theory, composition and music technology at the Berklee College of Music.
+He holds positions at Ascencia Business School where he is Dean and Full Professor, Performing Arts Management and Director, Ascencia Center for Business and Management Research; IESA arts & culture; and he is Visiting Researcher, Centre for Performance Science, Royal College of Music, London with research interests in artist profiling and the nexus between classical music and dance.
+His memberships include the American Psychological Association, the American Musicological Society, the Society for Dance Research and the London Cello Society.

 Senior Editor, Dance

 Victoria holds a B.A. degree in dance from the University of South Carolina.
 In addition to her studies she has been active as a performer of ballet.
 She is pursuing the joint MS and MBA degress in Arts and Cultural Management from PSB Paris School of Business and IESA.
 Paris.
 She works with the Ultimate Performer Dance Competition, Boston, Massachussets.
 Her primary research interests include classical dance and choreomusicology with special consideration of ballet as well as the role of non-profit organizations in the performing arts.